Udaykirancheera15/SCAME/README.md

 2. Add tests and documentation for your changes
 3. Open a pull request describing the motivation and impact

-## Citation

-If you use this repository for published research, please cite this work.
-A suggested citation format (replace with actual paper details if available):

-U. Kiran Cheera et al., "Side-Channel Attack on Memristive Engines (SCAME)", 2026.
-GitHub repository: https://github.com/Udaykirancheera15/SCAME

 ## License

 This repository is provided for research purposes.
 Please add a LICENSE file (e.g., MIT, Apache-2.0) if you want to permit reuse under an explicit license.
 If you want me to add a LICENSE file, tell me which license to use and I will create it.